Our band conductor, Simon Nicholls

 Profile of Simon Nicholls band conductor

-Born in Bristol, Simon began playing trombone aged eight with his local Scout and Guide Band.
-In 1989, he successfully auditioned for the Royal Marines Band Service joining the Royal Marines School of Music (RMSoM) in Deal, Kent.
+Simon began playing trombone aged eight with his local Scout and Guide Band.
+In 1989, he successfully auditioned for the Royal Marines Band Service, joining the Royal Marines School of Music in Deal, Kent.

 Performing around the world with Royal Marines bands

-Whilst under training, Simon was selected to represent the Royal Navy at rugby at Under 19 and Under 21 level.
-On completion of training, Simon spent the following 15 years in various Royal Marines bands around the country.
+On completion of training, Simon spent the following 33 years in various Royal Marines bands around the country.
 This provided opportunities to travel extensively, visiting the United States, Canada, Australia, New Zealand, The Falkland Islands and much of Europe.
-Particular highlights during this time include playing as part of the first Western Military Band to perform in Tchaikovsky Hall in St Petersburg and a four-month tour of the Far East on board HMS INVINCIBLE, with concert appearances in Hong Kong, Singapore, Japan and South Korea.
+Particular highlights during this time include playing as part of the first Western Military Band to perform in Tchaikovsky Hall in St Petersburg and a four-month tour of the Far East, with concert appearances in Hong Kong, Singapore, Japan and South Korea.

 Playing the trombone